 A car seat is not a safe sleep space, so your child should never sleep for long stretches in a car seat, especially when it’s disconnected from the base or stroller.

 We know that in homes with small children, getting good sleep is everything.
 It’s tempting to fall into unsafe sleep practices, but it’s never okay to take the gamble with your baby’s life.
 We know that inclined sleep positions are unsafe.
-And thousands of children die every year because of poor safe sleep education or unnecessary risk.
+And there are thousands of infant deaths occurred every year because of poor safe sleep education or unnecessary risk.

 If your baby is asleep in a car seat, make sure their car seat is used correctly that entire time and get them to a firm flat surface as soon as you can.
 This will keep your child safe and reduce the risk of position asphyxiation.